Sunshine After the Rain: Berri version

 In 1994, English singer Berri recorded her version which interpolates only the chorus throughout.
 It also contains an interpolation of "I Feel Love" by Donna Summer.

 "The Sunshine After the Rain" was released twice.
 During its first release, it was credited as "New Atlantic/U4EA featuring Berri" and reached number 26 on the UK Singles Chart in December 1994.
 A re-release in 1995 fared somewhat better, peaking at number four on the UK Singles Chart in September, this time credited solely as Berri.
 The re-release also became a hit in Australia, peaking at number 12 on the ARIA Singles Chart, and in Iceland and Ireland, reaching number 11 in both countries.
+The accompanying music video was a Box Top on British music television channel The Box for 4 weeks in September 1995.

 Critical reception

 Larry Flick from Billboard magazine complimented songs like "Sunshine After the Rain" as "such juicy European morsels", adding that it "[has] the infectious hooks and tidy production required for a successful crossover to top 40 waters."
 James Hamilton from Music Weeks RM Dance Update described it as a "smashbound fluttery galloping anthemic raver full of girl chorused infectious optimism".
 In 1995, he named it a "plaintive anthemic galloping remake".
 Grandmaster Mark from Smash Hits gave the song a score of four out of five, writing, "This is a high energy, N-Trance/Time Frequency-style groove spoilt only by weak vocals.
 A memorable dance-pop tune that deserves to be huge."